AliParky/titanic/README.md

 To set up and run the analysis on your local machine, follow these steps:

 1. First, clone the repository to your local machine.
+2. Change your current working directory to the project directory.